• SHOP!

 Aren’t they so cute!?

-A few things to note: we highly prefer Townhouse crackers for these.
+We highly prefer Townhouse crackers for these.
 But they’re not the hardiest cracker in the world, they break easily.
-You can try something else.
+You can try something else, but it might not taste as fabulous.

 I actually used white candy melts for the super white color.
 But you can also use white chocolate or white almond bark (that’s what my grandma uses).